Top Cybersecurity Concerns for Long Island Businesses in 2025

 5. Remote Access and Device Management

 Remote work is here to stay, but many businesses still use outdated VPNs, unsecured Wi-Fi networks, or unmanaged personal devices to access sensitive systems.
-These weak points create easy entry paths for cybercriminals who can exploit a lack of encryption, outdated firmware, or missing endpoint protections.
+These weak points create easy entry paths for cybercriminals who can exploit a lack of encryption, outdated firmware, or missing endpoint protection.

-For businesses in Long Island, where hybrid teams are common, addressing these remote access gaps is critical.
+For businesses on Long Island, where hybrid teams are common, addressing these remote access gaps is critical.
 Effective cybersecurity services from providers like LI Tech Solutions include mobile device management (MDM), next-generation endpoint security tools, and clearly defined policies for secure access.
 These solutions help ensure that both in-office and remote employees connect safely, without exposing your systems to avoidable risks.

 6. Third-Party and Supply Chain Risks